Nayemhasan/Static_Website/README.md

-## CST tree website for my fellow cst friends
+## This is a website for my fellow cst friends

     A single page site Made with JS, CSS and advance HTML tags